-Benefits for cornea transplants that are provided by a Network Physician at a Network Hospital are paid as if the transplant was received by a Designated Provider.
-Cornea transplants are not required to be performed received by a Designated Provider in order for you to receive Network Benefits.
-Donor costs that are directly related to organ removal are Covered Health Services for which Benefits are payable through the organ recipient's coverage under the Plan.
+Benefits are available to the donor and the recipient when the recipient is covered under this Plan.
+Donor costs that are directly related to organ removal or procurement are Covered Health Services for which Benefits are payable through the organ recipient's coverage under the Plan.